wpwupingwp/OGU/README.md

 This function is designed to visualize the evolution pattern of organelle genomes within a taxon ( order, family, or genus) rather than focusing on a single species.

+### Note

+1. It is recommended to select a reference genome with high-quality annotation.
+Bad annotation may lead to gene missing in the figure.
+2. For plastid genomes, a portion of the _rps12_ gene may be omitted from the figure due to the large size of its "intron".
+3. Plastid genome structure information is required for visualization.
+Users can obtain size data from papers or use tools such as OGDRAW, NOVOWrap, or Chloroplot to determine the size.
+4. For mitochondrial genomes, the D-loop region may be omitted due to potential naming conflicts.
+   Users are advised to review the Evaluation.csv file and reference genome file before running the visualization.
+5. The output figure is in PDF format.
+Users can edit the figure to improve its appearance, particularly for overlapping label text. `Inkscape`, an open-source, cross-platform and free software is recommended.

 ### Input

 1. `input_csv`: The sequence variance evaluation result from the OGU.Evaluate module.